nodeontrain/nodeontrain.xyz/tuts/user_validations.md

 51
 {% endhighlight %}

-The email length validation arranges to make a valid email address that’s one character too long
+The email length validation arranges to make a valid email address that's one character too long

 {% highlight javascript %}
 > "a".repeat(244) + "@example.com"